By Chet Yarbrough

 Hastings shines a bright light on the ugliness and heroism of war.
-Hastings immortalizes the Irish 1st Battalion RUR (Royal Ulster Rifles’) battles in Imjin and Kapyong in 1951 with a heart-rending and inspiring story of determination and bravery.
-In contrast, his stories of fighting in subzero weather, being captured by the enemy, suffering from dysentery, seeing friends mutilated and killed, and fighting to the death for meaningless plots of ground are stomach turning episodes of despair.
+Hastings immortalizes the Irish 1st Battalion RUR (Royal Ulster Rifles’) battles in Imjin and Kapyong in 1951 with heart-rending and inspiring stories of determination and bravery.
+In contrast, his stories of fighting in subzero weather, being captured by the enemy, or fighting to the death are stomach turning episodes of despair.

-The glaring hubris of General MacArthur and his replacement by General Ridgeway reinforces one’s belief in the importance of good leadership but a recurring theme in Hastings’ Korean history is the importance of ground forces’ confidence and spirit in the success of individual battles.
-(This is a theme portrayed in Leo Tolstoy’s “War and Peace” which is equally well narrated by Frederick Davidson.)
+The glaring hubris of General MacArthur and his replacement by General Ridgeway reinforces one’s belief in the importance of good leadership.
+A recurring theme in Hastings’ Korean history is the importance of ground forces’ confidence and spirit in the success of individual battles.
+(This is a theme portrayed in Leo Tolstoy’s “War and Peace”.)